dxcv/q-trader/README.md

 https://towardsdatascience.com/a-feature-selection-tool-for-machine-learning-in-python-b64dd23710f0

 # Move execution closer to 0am so that trading is done with day open price

-# Position Sizing based on % of balance

 # Generic MA Trading System
 # Strategy: Buy when price is above weekly PSAR (0.008, 0.2).
 Sell when price is below